jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/others.md

-To set up a teleconference presentation, you will need to provide us with the emails of attendees and **three optional periods** of **1-hour duration** for the teleconference.
+To set up a teleconference presentation, you will need to provide us with the emails of attendees and **three options** of **1-hour time slots** for the teleconference.
-We will then notify you
+We will then confirm
-of the best time for the teleconference based on your availability and ours and send emails to your list of attendees inviting them to participate.
+the best time for the teleconference based on your availability and ours and send an invitation via email to your list of attendees.

 ## Do I lose my property rights if you review my source code?